 To figure out what you need for each dilution level, use the essential oil dilution ratio chart below (source).

 Note: if you’re reading this on a mobile device, simply swipe left/right on the table to view all columns.

 |1%||3 drops||4 drops||6 drops||9 drops||15 drops||18 drops|

 |5%||15 drops||22 drops||30 drops||45 drops||75 drops||90 drops|

 10ml, 15ml and so on refer to the amount of carrier oil.
-This number also matches up with the size of storage bottles that are sold in stores and online (which are usually represented in ml).
+These numbers also match up with the sizes of cosmetic bottles that are sold in stores and online (which are usually represented in ml).

 With so many dilutions levels, how do you know what to use?